martina01natali/OOPROJECT/README.md

 c++: 1 file in claro, read it (using std library), mettere parametri in container appropriati e provate a fare il fit lineare a mano con minimizzazione dei quadrati dei tre punti di mezzo con le y tra 0 e 1000.
 Use the most modern c++ syntax you can; passa argomenti by ref or by const ref

 Goals and subgoals
-- create program to read 1 file
+- [x] create program to read 1 file
+- [ ] update program to read all the files and store data in proper containers
-    - update program to read only "good files"
+    - [ ] update program to read only "good files"
-- select "middle" data (!= 0 && !=1000) and fit linearly with chi-squared minimization
+- [ ] select "middle" data (!= 0 && !=1000) and fit linearly with chi-squared minimization